-There is also a suggestion that innova-'enhanced' courses and which would therefore be condemned to producing only technician engineers, this raises the question of whether students can be classified as 'innovative' or 'technician' types before entry to a university course.
-If university departments ran their own entrance examinations, with interviews, they could probably pick the few 'high fliers' (although psychologists maintain that interviews conducted by amateurs are useless); but when on average the number of applicants is at least ten times the number of places (×5 for UCCA choice and ×2 for examination failures) individual examination is impracticable.
+There is also a suggestion that innovative engineers should be produced only through 'enhanced' engineering courses.
+Apart from the certain objections of the majority of universities which will not have 'enhanced' courses and which would therefore be condemned to producing only technician engineers, this raises the question of whether students can be classified as 'innovative' or 'technician' types before entry to a university course.
+If university departments ran their own entrance examinations, with interviews, they could probably pick the few 'high fliers' (although psychologists maintain that interviews conducted by amateurs are useless); but when on average the number of applicants is at least ten times the number of places (\times 5 for UCCA choice and \times 2 for examination failures) individual examination is impracticable.
 Such statistical evidence as there is suggests that the correlation between A-level grade and degree class is positive but very weak; and since the applicants are already a selected group of about 20% of the age group, with complex selection criteria, further selection within this group is difficult.
 (Apart from intellectual ability, the selection of the 20% depends, amongst other things, on peer attitudes, parental attitudes, parental income, and the consequent ambitions of the individual.)
 Therefore a number of universities have adopted the policy that no students are admitted direct to the 'pass course' (the future technician engineers) but admissions are to the honours course with relegation to pass for those who prove unable to sustain the standard of the honours course.
 The discussion in this paper will be based on the assumption of this policy.